robdmob/amstrad-cpc-cowsay/README.md

 30 PRINT n$

-Use RASM to assemble https://github.com/EdouardBERGE/rasm
+To assemble use RASM from https://github.com/EdouardBERGE/rasm

 Quotes taken from Shlomi Fish's collection at https://www.shlomifish.org/humour/fortunes/